 Online Shopping and Technology Statistics

-There are a number of trends that emerged back in 2018 and continue being popular in 2019.
+There are a number of trends that emerged back in 2018 and continued being popular in 2019.

 The main reason why chatbots are so popular is that when people want an answer, speed is always part of the equation.
 When people are waiting to speak with a service agent on the phone, it only takes 11 minutes before they get frustrated and hang up.
 On the other hand, a chatbot will respond within a few seconds.